Yukihirokinjo/Edu/Bash_training.md

 >**IMPORTANT NOTE:** Please do not forget to put "$PATH:" before the directory path(s), otherwise you are going to destroy all the default PATH information, and then many default commands (such as ls, cd, cp, etc..) will be not available, though you can use them by specifying their absolute path (e.g. type "/usr/bin/ls" insterd of "ls").

 --------------------------------------------------------------------------------
-## Chapter 3: compile, and install, a program
+## Chapter 3: Compiling and installing a program

 Programs written in a compiled language (e.g. C/C++, Java, Fortran) need to be compiled.
 Compiling is the transformation from "source code" (human readable) into "binary file" (computer executable).
-Source code(s) are generally located in the directory "src".
+Source code(s) are generally located in the directory `src`.

-In the case of C/C++, typical procedures to compile a program is as follows.
+In case of C/C++, typical procedure to compile a program is as follows.
-If there is no "Makefile" but there is "configure" file
+If there is no `Makefile` but there is `configure` file,

 ```bash
 ./configure